NFL DFS picks, lineup advice for Sunday from daily Fantasy football optimizer

-Eleven more NFL games are set for Sunday afternoon either in the 1 p.m.
+There are no international games in Week 12, so 11 more NFL games are set for Sunday afternoon either in the 1 p.m.
 ET or 4:05/4:25 p.m.
-ET window, and those matchups comprise the main slate for NFL DFS sites like FanDuel and DraftKings.
-One of the early kickoffs -- Bengals vs. Steelers-- has the highest over/under (49.5) for the week, so that game should be a focus for NFL daily Fantasy players with big names like Aaron Rodgers, Ja'Marr Chase and D.K.
-Metcalf in action.
-Other big names expected to be playing on the main slate include Justin Herbert, Bijan Robinson and Christian McCaffrey.
-Lamar Jackson (knee) missed practice on Wednesday, but returned Thursday and Friday and carries no injury designation, clearing him to be part of the player pool as well.
+ET window.
+Those matchups comprise what is considered the main slate for NFL DFS sites like FanDuel and DraftKings.
+Two games -- Lions vs. Giants and Chiefs vs. Colts -- have an over/under of 50 or higher, meaning they'll be a focus for NFL daily Fantasy players with big names like Patrick Mahomes, Travis Kelce, Daniel Jones, Jonathan Taylor and Amon-Ra St. Brown in action.

 How should they factor into your NFL DFS picks this week, and who are the sleepers in the NFL DFS player pool that can help differentiate your lineups?
 Before making any NFL DFS picks for Sunday or locking in NFL DFS lineups on sites like DraftKings and FanDuel, be sure to check out SportsLine's advanced NFL DFS lineup optimizer.

-New users can also target the latest Underdog promo code, where they can pick at Underdog and get $100 in site credits after making a $5 wager:
+New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.

 The DFS Optimizer uses info from the SportsLine Advanced-Data Projection Model and DFS Professional Millionaire Mike McClure to identify top DFS picks/plays for any slate on betting apps like DraftKings and FanDuel.
 It simulates every game 10,000 times to help DFS players optimize and build winning DraftKings and FanDuel lineups.
 Optimize, export, and enter lineups confidently with injury updates, floor and ceiling player projections, and Vegas lines and picks all with one winning tool.